Calvin Richardson

-Calvin Richardson (born December 16, 1976) is an American R&B and soul singer-songwriter.
-In 1999, he released his debut solo album Country Boy.
+Calvin Richardson (born December 16, 1976) is an American R&B singer-songwriter.
+He signed with Universal Motown Records to release his debut studio album, Country Boy (1999).
+His second album, 2:35 PM (2003), was released by Hollywood Records and entered the Billboard 200.

 Career

 In the mid 1990s, Richardson went solo and signed with Universal Records.
 His debut album, Country Boy, was released on August 24, 1999, selling 100,000 units.
 Despite this he was dropped by Universal.
 Shortly thereafter, he signed a contract with Hollywood Records.